-EU DCFTA Steady-State.
+EU DCFTA Steady-State (Table 7, EU-FTA Steady-state column).
 As discussed above, we assess the potentially positive impact of the DCFTA on the investment climate by executing a "steady-state" scenario.
-In this scenario, the capital stock adjusts to its long run equilibrium in response to an increase in the real return on capital.
+We assume the capital stock adjusts to its long run equilibrium in response to an increase in the real return on capital.
 We estimate that the welfare gain will increase to 1.8 percent of consumption in this scenario.
 This is a modest increase over the comparative static result, but not striking.
 It reflects that the real return on capital increases only modestly in the comparative static scenario.

-Similarly, in the scenario "unilateral steady state" and the scenario "unilateral and domestic steady state" we estimate approximately a 30 percent increase in the welfare gain in the steady state scenario relative to the comparative static scenario.
+Similarly, in the scenario "unilateral steady state" and the scenario "unilateral and domestic steady state" we estimate approximately a 30 and 70 percent increase, respectively, in the welfare gain in the steady state scenario relative to the comparative static scenario.
 Again, this reflects a modest increase in the rate of return on capital in the comparative static scenario.

-Small gains from preferential liberalization of services with the CIS region.
+Small gains from preferential liberalization of services with the CIS region (Table 7, "CIS FTA" column).

 In the case of preferential liberalization of services barriers with the CIS region (to reduce the ad valorem equivalent by 50 percent), the gains are smaller-0.10 percent of consumption.
+In the case of rent capture by Armenians of the barriers against FDI, the gains are almost zero (see Jensen and Tarr, 2011).
 The agreement with the EU includes tariff reduction, while tariff free access in the CIS region is considered part of the status quo; so the appropriate scenario for comparison of the relative gains for Armenia is the scenario labeled EU Discriminatory Services.
 The gains for Armenia of an agreement with the EU are four times greater than the gains from an agreement with the CIS region.

 Why are the gains larger for the agreement with the EU?
-As we discussed above, trade with and FDI from large technologically advanced regions can be expected to lead to technology diffusion that increases total factor productivity.
+As we discussed above, trade and FDI from large technologically advanced regions can be expected to lead to technology diffusion that increases total factor productivity.
 Although trade and FDI from small developing countries can contribute to technology diffusion, it has been estimated to do so to a significantly lesser extent, at least for research and development intensive sectors.
-The elasticity of the number of varieties (firms) with respect to price is the parameter in our model that captures that effect, and the values we have chosen are in table 6B.21 We estimate that the number of varieties from the EU substantially increases in air transportation, banking and insurance as a result of preferential liberalization with the EU, while the estimated expansion of varieties from the CIS region is much more modest (except in insurance) in response to preferential liberalization with respect to the CIS region (Jensen and Tarr, 2011, tables 18, 21).
+The elasticity of the number of varieties (firms) with respect to price is the parameter in our model that captures that effect, and the values we have chosen are in table 6B.23 We estimate that the number of varieties from the EU substantially increases in air transportation, banking and insurance as a result of preferential liberalization with the EU, while the estimated expansion of varieties from the CIS region is much more modest in response to preferential liberalization with respect to the CIS region.
+In air transportation services, we estimate a 41 percent increase in the number of CIS firms and a 17 percent increase in insurance.
+For details, see Jensen and Tarr (2011, tables 18, 21).
+This is a more modest increase than in the DCFTA with the EU.
 We show in the sensitivity analysis below that this elasticity of supply parameter is very important for the results: preferential agreements in services are more likely to be beneficial the higher the supply elasticities of the partner country's services suppliers and the lower the supply elasticities of the excluded countries services suppliers.

-Combining the CIS FTA with a DCFTA with Europe-- more substantial gains
+Combining the CIS FTA with a DCFTA with Europe-- more substantial gains (Tables 7, "EU-CIS FTA" column).